MrMidnight7331/Hacktoria-Writeups/README.md

 # Hacktoria-Writeups

-Writeups for Hacktoria because resqfoxtrot#5910 aint a damn librarian
+Writeups for [Hacktoria](https://hacktoria.com/) because resqfoxtrot#5910 aint a damn librarian

+Also join the hacktoria Discord because its a cool place: https://discord.gg/MHYw9wQg :D